 .
 10-206-102, Audio Engineering 1 is offered only in the Fall.

 .
 10-206-103, Audio Engineering 2 is offered only in the Spring.

 Completers will be able to apply credits toward the following programs:

 .
 102065, Digital Media Technology

 Catalog No. Description Credits

 10-206-102 Audio Engineering 1...apply the basics of recording both live and in studio situations with state-of-the-art equipment to produce professional quality audio for broadcast and digital file distribution; learn about microphones and their placement; use various audio interfaces and mixers.

 10-206-103 Audio Engineering 2...hands-on studio and live recording course covering advanced engineering and signal processing, live recording of music and talk radio show production for internet distribution.
 (Prerequisite: 10-206-102, Audio Engineering 1; 10-206-100, Digital Audio Overview)

-10-206-120 Audio Production w /Logic Pro...covers the basic concepts of music production using Logic Pro; develops skills in portable audio, audio for video and advanced audio production of radio programming.
+10-206-120 Digital Audio Advanced...apply advanced concepts of audio production using various software; develops skills in advanced editing, location audio, audio for video and advanced audio production of radio programming and repairing problem audio files.
 (Prerequisite: 10-206-100, Digital Audio Overview)

 10-206-100 Digital Audio Overview...concept of analog to digital audio conversion; audio production with software including editing, processing, mixing and exporting.
 Creating radio imaging and advertising; producing various length content for distribution through multiple medium.